bnlawrence/cfs/docs/atomic.md

 Once you have atomic datasets, we need them to be unique, so we can handle quarks (subsets, and/or replicants, in different locations) properly.

-The Variable model class is the key one for instantiating all the important logic.
+The Variable model class is the key one for instantiating all the important logic, but it is the Variable interface that is used in the middleware logic.

+::: core.models.Variable

-::: core.db.models.Variable
+::: core.db.interface.VariableInterface